Madelelo/testmod3/README.md

 That URL and response is defined in `/server/routes/api.js`.

 But what is going on here?
 Our server is running on port 3000 so what gives?
-This gets into some of the behind-the-scenes magic of the React development environment. `npm start` actually started two servers.
-One runs on port 3000 and the other on port 3001.
-The server on port 3000 handles dynamically loading changes to react.
-The server on port 3001 is what you might think of as the "real" server, but it doesn't know how to build our react app, which would make it a pain to use when we are making frequent changes to it.
+This gets into some of the behind-the-scenes magic of our React development environment. `npm start` actually started two web servers.
+One runs on port 3000 (react development server) and the other on port 3001 (express).
+The react server on port 3000 is provided to make react development easy by serving an app directly from the contents of the `client/src` directory, even though that source code is not browser-ready without a build step (it contains ES2015 javascript syntax).
+The server on port 3001 acts as an API, with URLs that respond with JSON.
+The react development server on 3000 is configured to proxy API requests to the express server on 3001.

-If you want to run this server on its own you can run `server/bin/www` from the base of the project directory.

 As a developer, you will typically interact with the port 3000 app.
 This setup is very similar to the one described here: <https://www.fullstackreact.com/articles/using-create-react-app-with-a-server/>